 Those questions will help you and an insurance agent craft a program that works and doesn’t contain holes.

-Above all, speaking with an insurance agent will help you move past the mindset that Workers’ Compensation is a commodity and get you out of your comfort zone.
-Meeting with an experienced agent will also help you develop a better understanding of your company’s actual experience mod (which determines premiums) and the controllable experience mod (a lower experience mod rating can result in discounted premium costs).
+Meeting an experienced agent will also help you better understand your company’s experience mod (which determines premiums) and the controllable experience mod (a lower experience mod rating can result in discounted premium costs).

 Most businesses, will require a Workers’ Compensation insurance policy.
 You can’t anticipate when accidents occur, so it’s in your interest to ensure your business is protected.

-Contact Bank Midwest Insurance Services today to talk or meet with our insurance professionals.
+Contact Bank Midwest Insurance today to talk to our insurance professionals.